ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 Here are few real examples from Stack Overflow where developers got it wrong-

-1. In this [example](https://stackoverflow.com/questions/71399363/how-exactly-does-flex-basis-work-in-combination-with-flex-grow), the code has three flex items under a div of 300px width.
+1. In this [example](https://stackoverflow.com/questions/71399363/how-exactly-does-flex-basis-work-in-combination-with-flex-grow), the code has three flex items nested under a div of 300px width.
 Each flex item has `flex-grow: 1` and the first item has `flex-basis: 50%`, rest of the two have `flex-basis: 0`.

 Now, what do you think the width of the first item would be?